HL7/fhir-pdmp/input/pagecontent/mappings.md

+- <mark>Changes are highlighted in the text on this page when possible
+- <mark>Changes that can't be highlighted on this page are:
+    - <mark>The PMIX and NCPDP mappings have been extensively updated and field orders have been aligned
+    - <mark>ASAP Report mapping has been added with field order aligned with PMIX and NCPDP mappings

 ### Other Data Standards Supporting the PDMP Ecosystem

 The broad PDMP ecosystem - from writing a prescription to reporting PDMP history - employs a combination of NCPDP, ASAP and PMIX/NIEM standards, as illustrated below: